frontendRubbish/inferno-dancefloor/README.md

 # inferno-dancefloor

-Just a litte test to get used to Inferno
+Just a little test to get used to Inferno.
+Plain and simple, no devServer, no HMR.